arramac/ArramacScratch/query.md

 ##Nested Properties
-In the following example, we are projecting two nested properties f.address.state and f.address.city:
+In the following example, we are projecting two nested properties `f.address.state` and `f.address.city`:

 **Query**